blankworker1/balanceATM/README.md

 ![SatsATM Logo](https://emerald-real-clownfish-172.mypinata.cloud/ipfs/bafkreibnfqjqom5cb5j6hae2ubfx37y2rf6iou2b7iuziwxymkkwkihnrq)

 A self-contained coin-to-Lightning machine built with an ESP32, HX-916 coin acceptor, and an Android tablet.
-Insert coins, enter your Blink username, receive sats instantly in your Lightning wallet.
-Powered by Blink
+Insert coins, enter your wallet LN address, receive sats instantly in your Lightning wallet.
+Powered by Blink.

 No backend server.
 No VPS.
 Everything runs on the ESP32.